Automata Learning with an Incomplete but Inductive Teacher (Technical Report): The Active Learning Algorithm

 Moreover, for any pair $(w_1, w_2) \in \indpairs$, there exists a clause $x_{w_1} \rightarrow x_{w_2}$ in $\clauses_{P, S}$.

-\paragraph{Using the UNSAT core to extend the set of prefixes.} Should instance $\clauses_{P, S}$ end up being UNSAT, then it can be proven (see Appendix~\ref{app:sat_clauses}) that its core always contains at least one clause $\cclos{p, a}$.
+\paragraph{Using the UNSAT core to extend the set of prefixes.} Should the instance $\clauses_{P, S}$ end up being UNSAT, then it can be proven (see \appref{A}{app:sat_clauses} for a detailed proof) that its core always contains at least one clause $\cclos{p, a}$.
 Then for each $(p,a) \in P \times \Sigma$ such that $\cclos{p, a}$ is in the core, we add $p \cdot a$ to $P$.
 Intuitively, an UNSAT instance means that, no matter the basis chosen and the values assigned to $\square$ cells, the resulting sub-table will contain a closure defect.
 Theorem~\ref{thm:termination} later states that these core-based refinements guarantee termination.

 \begin{example} Consider the following IOT $\obstab$ induced by Example~\ref{ex:equidist} after counterexample $\ton\toff\ton$ to hypothesis $H = \Sigma^*$ results in a first refinement of $\obstab$.

 \end{example}